 Wales Walking Holidays are walking operators on Offa's Dyke, offering self-led walking holidays along Offa's Dyke Path in either direction, North to South, Prestatyn to Chepstow or South to North, Chepstow to Prestatyn.
 You are assured a personal and professional service.
-Our packages include accommodations (bed and breakfast in walker friendly comfortable establishments), door to door luggage transfers, maps, guide books and our back up service.
+Our tour include accommodations (bed and breakfast in walker friendly comfortable establishments), door to door luggage transfers, maps, guide books and our back up service.
 Packed lunches and evening meals can also be organised if desired.

 The 177 miles whole trail can be easily completed in about 14-15 days.
 Rest days can be incorporated to your walk if desired.
-In conclusion, we will adapt your package accordingly.
+In conclusion, we will adapt your itinerary accordingly.

 It is possible to split the walk into two:- North and South sections.